AdvanceYourIT/SHADOW/README.md

 ## Typical Workflows

-- **Backup:** Export all scripts or monitoring policies from NinjaOne to a local ZIP archive.
+- **Backup:** Export all scripts from NinjaOne to a local ZIP archive.
-- **Bulk Update:** Import multiple scripts or policies by selecting one or more unpacked JSON files for upload to NinjaOne.
+- **Bulk Update:** Import multiple scripts by selecting one or more unpacked JSON files for upload to NinjaOne.
-- **Audit/Compare:** Instantly compare scripts or policies in NinjaOne with versions in your GitHub repository to identify differences and maintain consistency.
+- **Audit/Compare:** Compare scripts in NinjaOne with versions in your GitHub repository to identify differences and maintain consistency.

 ---